pcgofpa/Material-Calc/README.md

   Example of the Flooring Material Calculator screen.
 The floor material calculator calculates the area provided by the user.
 It then adds 10% to the area before giving the user a square footage to order.
 The extra 10% is to account for errors in cutting the materials, or sections of the material that is bad.
 </p>

+<h2 align="center"> Testing </h2>
+<p align = "center"> As a part of the testing process we discovered that if the user was able to input too large of a number, it would either lead to the application crashing or the app returning an exponent result.
+Therefore, we implemented a max value input function on all user inputs.